AltayYuzeir/Shiny_Personal_website/README.md

 5. Media center to upload video and photos
 6. Displayed CV with option to download
 7. Leave-a-message section with comprehensive user input control
-8. Multifuctional Appointments sections with comprehensive user input control
+8. Multifunctional Appointments sections with comprehensive user input control
-9. Initeractive map of my life
+9. Interactive map of my life

 ## Advanced functionality
 1. Custom colors for all boxes